drjrm3/toil-lsf-bacct-fix/README.rst

+*** NOTE ***
+This is a forked repo to change the way that LSF queries for job status to make it more efficient by reducing the likelihood it needs to use bacct.

 ATTENTION: Toil has moved from https://github.com/BD2KGenomics/toil to https://github.com/DataBiosphere/toil as of July 5th, 2018.

 Toil is a scalable, efficient, cross-platform (Linux & macOS) pipeline management system,